Understanding Early Help

 - family court and family court advisory services.

-SFP is the Isle of Wight’s response to the national 'Troubled Families' initiative.
-It is a key part of the Early Help offer of services.
+SFP is a key part of the Early Help offer of services.
 It's designed to reduce or prevent specific problems from getting worse.